gem5/website/README.md

 ```

 Notes:
 `id` is an identifier that links subtopics to its parent.
 It is required and must not contain any spaces.
-The subtopic pages must include in the frontmatter `parent: id` with `id` being the parent's id.
+The subtopic pages must include in the frontmatter `parent: id` with `id` being the parent's `id`.

 `url` is optional for parent topics, if a parent topic has its own a page.
-If no url is provided, it will automatically link to the first subtopic.
+If no `url` is provided, it will automatically link to the first subtopic.

 #### Add New Page